corda/corda-runtime-os/wiki/Manual-Approval.md

 ```
 </details>

 This endpoint accepts optional parameters to filter or expand the search results.
 The first filter is the X.500 name of the member who the token was issued for.
-This is passed in as a URL query parameters called `ownerX500Name`.
+This is passed in as a URL query parameter called `ownerX500Name`.
 The full URL encoded X.500 name should be passed in here to filter correctly.
 The second filter is token ID.
-If you know the ID of a specific token you want to look up then you can provide that to the API as the query parameters `preAuthTokenId`.
+If you know the ID of a specific token you want to look up then you can provide that to the API as the query parameter `preAuthTokenId`.

 These optional parameters can be used in any combination.
 Here is a sample of all used together: